JuanConriquez/CS-project/README.md

 Name of Game: Resident

-Group Members: Gabriel Sawaya, Rafael Aguilar, Juan Conriquez, [Name]
+Group Members: Gabriel Sawaya, Rafael Aguilar, Juan Conriquez, Skyler Varney

+Description:
+You wake up in a mysterious house, confused as to how you ended up there, you roam around only to find a stranger trying to keep you inside the house.
+Your goal is to scape the house by exploring the house, exploring the different puzzles there is in order to unlock the front door and scape.

 Current target for game: